dseeni/TechArtDemos/README.md

 #### Maya Cmds: Component Transformation And Topology Merging
 - Much of the heavy lifting for these tools is done within the Maya API.
-However, after solver calculations and topological sorting are finished, final mesh manipulation is pushed to Maya Cmds.
+After solver calculations and topological sorting are finished, final mesh manipulation is pushed to Maya Cmds.
 This allows for PolyUnchamfer and PolyUnbevel to take advantage of Maya's built-in Undo functionality without the overhead of a custom polyModifier subclassed plugin.
 This represents a best